 As your life changes, you’ll want to continuously reassess your priorities and make adjustments.
 Maybe you get a new job with higher pay, maybe you start a side hustle, maybe rent or property tax increases, maybe you get married, maybe you have children to put through college, or maybe you just feel you can use your money more effectively elsewhere.
 Keep the habit of keeping your budget aligned with your goals and circumstances, and your budget will keep working for you.

-Remember, budget is depressing is more of a mindset.
+Remember, a budget is depressing is more of a mindset.
 Budgeting (correctly) is an effective tool that you use to help prioritize spending.
 It’s not a shackle of spending limits but a reminder of what’s important to ourselves.
 If you’re finding yourself miserable trying to stick with it, then maybe you’re trying to prioritize the wrong things.